On This Page

 Cultural Tips

 Tea culture: afternoon tea with scones, clotted cream, jam.
 Sally Lunn buns historic Bath specialty.
 Pub culture: order at bar, table service rare.
-Meal times: lunch 12-2pm, dinner 6-9pm (earlier than Continental Europe).
+Meal times: lunch 12:00–14:00, dinner 18:00–21:00 (earlier than Continental Europe).
 Dress smart-casual—Bath is refined.
 Queue culture strict—always wait your turn.
 Sunday roast tradition in pubs.
-Many attractions close Mondays.
+Check individual attraction hours—some museums close Mondays (e.g., No.1 Royal Crescent).
 Book restaurants ahead on weekends.
 Georgian elegance means Bath is classier than typical UK tourist towns.

 Get an eSIM